ghsoares/Tico/README.md

 # Tico programming language

-Tico is dynamic procedural programming language, similar to JS with some abstraction of Python's features and exclusive features.
+Tico is a dynamic procedural programming language, similar to JS with some abstraction of Python's features and exclusive features.
 The language is written in Typescript, both compilation and runtime.

 ## Dynamic